enonic/old-xp-doc/doc/appendix/changes/index.rst

 Powerful tools for developers
 -----------------------------

-  - New tool: `init-app`  will create a new application project structure for you
+  - New tool: `init-project`  will create a new application project structure for you
   - The XML descriptors for `parts` and `pages` are now optional - more intuitive and simpler to use.
   - libraries are now be bundled inside an application, offering both javascript and java in each library.